rukhsarrkhan/nurture-nest/README.md

 Mac: https://imagemagick.org/script/download.php#macosx

-Lastly, make sure that you have all the latest packages of Visual Studio Code downloaded on your machine.
+Lastly, make sure that you have all the Microsoft's Visual Studio C++ reditributable latest packages downloaded on your machine.

 For reference, visit https://learn.microsoft.com/en-US/cpp/windows/latest-supported-vc-redist?view=msvc-170